lnicosia/FdF/README.md

 # Fdf

-This is my version of Fdf project from 42
+This is my version of Fdf project from 42.
+This software provides a wireframe representation of 3D terrains.

 ## User Guide